9 min read

 Battery electric vehicles (BEVs)

-Level 1: Level 1 charges use a standard household outlet to power the EV.
+• Level 1 chargers: Use a standard household outlet to power the EV.
 Most EVs have a standard charging unit that the driver will use to charge their car at home.
-Level 1 chargers are very slow and charge at a rate of 8km of range per hour - fine for charging overnight but slow when you are on the road and need to charge quickly.
+Level 1 chargers are very slow and charge at a rate of 8km of range per hour – fine for charging overnight, but slow when you are on the road and need to charge quickly.

-Level 2: Level 2 chargers are usually found at public charging stations.
-They charge faster than a Level 1 charger, and rates vary between 19 and 95km per hour.
+• Level 2 chargers: Are usually found at public charging stations or a dedicated wall-mounted EV charger installed at your home.
+They charge faster than a Level 1 charger, and rates vary between 40km and 100km of range per hour.

-Level 3: Level 3 chargers are also called ‘DC fast-charging stations.’
-These fast chargers use DC rather than AC power currents to reach charge rates of up to 145 km of range in as little as thirty minutes.
+• Level 3: Are also called ‘DC fast-charging stations.’
+These fast chargers use DC rather than AC power currents to reach charge rates of up to 400 km of range in as little as 15 minutes.
+These 300kW aren’t super common in New Zealand yet – but we should see more and more of them rolling out over the next five years.

 Pros: